pnnl/ruleset-checking-tool/docs/ruleset_functions/check_purchased_chw_hhw.md

         - For each terminal in zone: `for terminal in zone.terminals:`

-          - Check if zonal reheat is connected to any loop in purchased heating loop array: `if terminal.reheat_from_loop in purchased_hhw_loop_array`
+          - Check if zonal heating coil is connected to any loop in purchased heating loop array: `if terminal.heating_from_loop in purchased_hhw_loop_array`

             - Set purchased heating flag as True and break logic loop #2: `purchased_chw_hhw_status_dict["PURCHASED_HEATING"] = TRUE, BREAK`

+          - Check if zonal cooling coil is connected to any loop in purchased cooling loop array: `if terminal.cooling_from_loop in purchased_chw_loop_array`

+            - Set purchased cooling flag as True and break logic loop #2: `purchased_chw_hhw_status_dict["PURCHASED_COOLING"] = TRUE, BREAK`

 **Returns** `return purchased_chw_hhw_status_dict`